 For the most up-to-date information on Erasmus+, go to the UK National Agency website.

-Where can I find more detailed information?
+Where can I find more information?

-Please see below for additional official sources of information about UK higher education
+Please see below for additional official sources of information about UK higher education.